 India has been experiencing a major boom in logistics and supply chain in the last few years.
-The demand in this field was initially not met with adequate response as we did not have enough skilled workforce that specialized in this area.
-As a result, there is much demand for qualified professionals especially decision makers in the supply chain management.
+The demand in this field was initially not met with an adequate response as we did not have enough skilled workforce that specialized in this area.
+As a result, there is much demand for qualified professionals especially decision-makers in supply chain management.
 Due to technology changes in this ever-evolving market, job growth is on the rise.
-Therefore an MBA in Supply chain Management has become a much sought after MBA specialization.
+Therefore an MBA in Supply chain Management has become a much sought-after MBA specialization.

 2. Great Career Options

-MBA in Logistics and Supply chain Management Course covers a wide spectrum of topics out of which you can choose four that suit your career aspirations the best.
-For a successful career in Supply chain Management, students need a broad foundational understanding of business which includes basic finance, accounting, decision making and general marketing.
-It helps students excel in areas of procurement, logistics, supply chain and operations through business management.
-For a deeper understanding of the business, students can also opt to learn about purchasing and sourcing, movement of goods and supply chain operations.
+MBA in Logistics and Supply chain Management Course covers a wide spectrum of topics out of which you can choose any that suit your career aspirations the best.
+For a successful career in Supply chain Management, students need a broad foundational understanding of business which includes basic finance, accounting, decision making, and general marketing.
+It helps students excel in areas of procurement, logistics, supply chain, and operations through business management.
+For a deeper understanding of the business, students can also opt to learn about purchasing and sourcing, movement of goods, and supply chain operations.